Tyrrrz/CliWrap/Readme.md

 > Similarly to `ExecuteAsync()`, cancellation is also supported by `ExecuteBufferedAsync()`, `ListenAsync()`, and `Observe()`.

 > **Note**:
-> You can read more about `CancellationTokenSource` and `CancellationToken` to learn how they work in .NET [here](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken).
+> You can read [this article](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken) to learn more about how `CancellationTokenSource` and `CancellationToken` work in .NET.

 ### Retrieving process ID